arjunsavel/scope/README.md

 Simulating high-resolution cross-correlation spectroscopy for exoplanet atmospheres.
+Currently supports simulating IGRINS (on GEMINI-S) observations of transmission and emission spectra.

 # installation
 You can install `scope` using pip: